cybersi/icp-guides/Canisters.md

 dfx canister controllers add <canister_id> <principal>
 ```

-Now you can see the cycles balance and top-up the canisters directly from NNS
+Now you can see the cycles balance and top-up the canisters directly from NNS.